samjohnson729/CTF-Writeups/Mr Robot.md

 # 3. Wordpress Exploitation

-Using the credentials we found in `/license`, we are able to login to the Wordpress site as the admin user.
+Using the credentials we found in `/license` (or from brute forcing), we are able to login to the Wordpress site as the admin user.
 Right away we see this is Wordpress 4.3.1 running the "twentyfifteen" theme.
 As the admin user, we may be able to edit some php file included in the theme, enabling us to execute arbitrary code.

 For example, if you navigate to Appearance --> Editor in the left menu panel, you'll be able to edit theme files.
-I'll take the first file listed, 404.php, and add my own php reverse shell script in it's place.
+I'll take the first file listed, `404.php`, and add my own php reverse shell script in it's place.
 Now, I'll open a netcat listener on my machine to receive the reverse shell, then navigate to `http://<ip-address>/wp-content/themes/twentyfifteen/404.php` in my browser:

 ```
 $ nc -lvnp <port>